RaymondSawe/Bucket-List/README.md

 # Bucket-List
-A simple python app of a bucket that helps you track your future and current adventures
+A simple python app of a bucket list that helps you track your future and current adventures